2006 New York State Comptroller election

-The 2006 New York Comptroller Election took place on November 7, 2006, with the incumbent, Alan Hevesi winning against Republican challenger Chris Callaghan.
-Hevesi was plagued by scandals during the campaign involving misuse of state funds.
-Hevesi won the election, resigning a few days before his second term would have begun.
+The 2006 New York Comptroller election took place on November 7, 2006.
+Incumbent Democrat Alan Hevesi won against Republican challenger Chris Callaghan.
+Hevesi was plagued by scandals during the campaign involving misuse of state funds, and resigned a few days before his second term would have begun.

-Democratic Primary
+Democratic primary

+Nominee

-Alan Hevesi is the incumbent Comptroller of the State of New York.
-A Democrat and former professor, Hevesi was first elected State Comptroller in 2002.
-Hevesi served two terms as New York City Comptroller from 1994 to 2002, when he was term-limited out of the office.
-He was being investigated for using a state employee as a chauffeur for his wife and failing to keep records or reimburse the State of New York by the Albany County District Attorney and was found to violate state law by the New York State Ethics Commission.
+Alan Hevesi was the incumbent state comptroller.
+A Democrat and former professor, Hevesi was first elected in 2002.
+He previously served two terms as New York City Comptroller from 1994 to 2002, when he was term-limited out of the office.
+At the time of the election, he was being investigated for using a state employee as a chauffeur for his wife and failing to keep records or reimburse the state of New York by the Albany County District Attorney.

-Republican Primary
+Republican primary

+Nominee

 Christopher Callaghan, the Republican candidate, served as the Treasurer of Saratoga County, New York from 1997 to 2006.
-He was first appointed by Governor George Pataki in 1997, and elected to a full term later that year.
-He was reelected twice.
+He was first appointed to the position by governor George Pataki in 1997, and elected to a full term later that year.
+He was re-elected twice.